 2. Prioritise Social Media Platforms

 For startups, you should be aware that you are working with limited resources and a lean model.
 Spreading yourself too thin over all the social media sites might end up getting you a small number of followers on all sites which will not help create the best of impressions for your business.
 Go where your customers are: Twitter and Facebook are good places to start!
 Once you’ve identified your audience, you need to locate them.
-Research and find out influential blogging sites or forums (relevant to your business, of course!) from which credible contents are disbursed into the social networking sites.
+Research and find out influential blogging sites or forums (relevant to your business, of course!) from which credible content are disbursed into the social networking sites.
 For example, a food review site.
 Coffee shops and burger places can get healthy reviews from popular and credible sites which could enhance sales.
-Most contents which are in discussion or which goes viral, are usually created on some other site and merely shared through the social media platforms.
+Most contents that are in discussion or which go viral, are usually created on some other site and merely shared through social media platforms.
 Get active in the creative community and build a stronger presence for your brand – this can be an essential practice especially at the early stages of a startup.

-3. Post Contents Consistently to Increase Engagement
+3. Post-Contents Consistently to Increase Engagement

 4. Use Lots and Lots of Images When Posting to Facebook

 One of the best ways to increase engagement in Facebook is by attaching a photograph along with the text.
-Photos on Facebook has been shown to generate approximately 53% more* likes then an average post with only text and/or link.
+Photos on Facebook have been shown to generate approximately 53% more* likes than an average post with only text and/or link.
 Sometimes, when you have a new announcement, for example, a ‘new discount’, or a ‘happy-hour offer’, perhaps you can post a suitable picture along with the announcement.

 5. Twitter: Spot the Influencers